benbusby/colorstorm/README.md

 - Micro

 ### Contributing
 Contributions are highly encouraged, as there are plenty of editors out there that I don't use but would like to support with these themes.
+There are also plenty of other locations in the game that could make for a good color scheme, so feel free to submit your own ideas as well!